 We all had career dreams as kids, except how many of us are now Jedi Masters or NBA stars?
 But that doesn’t mean our childhood dreams were worthless.
 In fact, tapping into those dreams is a great way to discover our work passions.

-Want to figure out what kind of work would fit your work love language?
+Want to figure out what kind of work you would love doing?
 Try revisiting your childhood dreams.
 Don’t necessarily look for a direct correlation (if you wanted to be an astronaut and you’re now in your mid-30s, I doubt you’ll be flying to the moon anytime soon).
-Instead, look for opportunities that might make you feel similar to the passion you felt about your childhood dream.
+Instead, look for opportunities that might make you feel passion similar to what you felt about your childhood dream.

 4. Are you dealing with reality?

 The most successful people are successful because they’re willing to do what others are not.
 So while, yes, most successful people actually have found work they love, they view it differently from ordinary people.

 Successful people realize that even with work they love, there will be some tasks they don’t enjoy doing—like if they love sales, they still have to fill out reports, or if they love working alone, they still have to meet with clients.
 As someone who has worked with over 1,000 career coaching clients, I’m always fascinated when a person thinks finding work they love means never having to do tasks they don’t enjoy.
 Get real—this job doesn’t exist!
 Instead, successful people find work that allows them to invest 65-70% of their time doing tasks they enjoy.